 This data allows you to enhance personalization and maintain and nurture customer connections.
 You can also refine targeting (by utilizing customer behavior and purchase history data).
 Thankfully, first-party cookies are not going away like the third-party ones might, at least not in the foreseeable future.

-Using server-side tracking for managing zero and first-party data has a lot of benefits.
-Firstly, server-side tracking is reliable because you control the data transmission and management.
-Also, it helps you provide better data protection.
-What’s more, it can help you create privacy-compliant advertising.
+Using server-side tracking to manage zero- and first-party data comes with a lot of benefits.
+First, server-side tracking is reliable, since you control the data transmission and management yourself.
+It also helps you provide better data protection, and it can support privacy-compliant advertising.
+Whichever side of the first-party data vs zero-party data discussion you focus on, server-side tracking helps you handle both more securely.

 Server-side tagging allows you to send first- and zero-party data from your CSM, CRM, or database to the Google Tag Manager server.
 Then, you can deliver the data from sGTM to advertising and analytics platforms such as Facebook, Google, TikTok, etc. It can help you collect more information about your customers' events even without them visiting your website.